This article will help you:

 Please note: Checkr is unable to accept documents after a verification is complete.
 Customers must contact their candidate directly if they wish to review any supplemental information provided outside of the Checkr Employment Verification.

-Checkr makes three attempts to verify the information a candidate provides about their employment history:
+Checkr will first check established databases that maintain employment records for millions of Americans to attempt to verify the information a candidate provides about their employment history.

-- Second Attempt: A researcher will contact the employer directly, using information provided by the candidate or discovered through our research.
+If employment cannot be verified using this database information, a researcher will contact the employer directly, using the information provided by the candidate or discovered through our research.

 Notes are made on each of these attempts, and are available in the candidate's Report.